muceres/muceres/README.md

 <div align="left">

-## Hello there :wave:
+## Hello there 👋

 <br />

 - 🛠  I'm a Back-End Software Engineer remotely working at [Trusk](https://trusk.com/fr/).
 I'm fond of Javascript/Node JS.
 I might also be tempted by using Go.
 - 📚  In my work, I give a lot of importance to practices like functional programming, unit tests and documentation writing.
-- :heart:  When away from the computer, I enjoy traveling, hiking, martial arts, swimming, cooking, continuous learning  and reading.
+- :heart:  In my spare time, I enjoy traveling, hiking, martial arts, swimming, cooking, continuous learning  and reading.

-If you want to know more about me or want to chat you can [mail me](mailto:hello@saxjst.com) or and check the links below :
+If you want to know more about me or just want to chat you can [send me a mail ](mailto:hello@saxjst.com) or check the links below.

  <br />
 </div>